 Marco Rural Water Company routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, (2018).
+This table shows the results of our monitoring for the period of January 1st to December 31st, (2019).
 The state requires Marco to monitor for contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+Some data, though representative of the water because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some data, though representative of the water quality, is more than one year old.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All sources of drinking water are subject to potential contamination by substances that are naturally occurring or man made.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amout of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.
 These substances can be microbes, inorganic or organic chemicals and radioactive substances.
 Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
 Inorganic contaminants, such as salts and metals, can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
 Pesticides and herbicides may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.
 Organic chemical contaminants, including synthetic and volatile organic chemicals, are by-products of industrial processes and petroleum production.
 These can also come from gas stations, urban storm water runoff, and septic systems.
 Radioactive contaminants can be naturally occurring or be the result of oil and gas production and mining activities.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
 MCL's are set at very stringent levels.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.